microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 VertiPaq Analyzer is useful to analyze VertiPaq storage structures for a data model in Power BI and Analysis Services Tabular.

 [Learn More about VertiPaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/)

+### Objective: Review the VertiPaq Analyzer Metrics to reduce the overall size of your model

 ### DAX Studio